swagtoy/treebird/docs/INSTALL.md

 Apache hasn't caused many troubles, and is in fact, what I use for development.
 You can see how to start spawn-fcgi in `scripts/fcgistarter.sh`.

-Example Apache configuration is available in [treebird.apache.conf](./sample/treebird.apache.conf).
+An example Apache configuration is available in [treebird.apache.conf](./sample/treebird.apache.conf).

 #### spawn-fcgi